GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Etrid.md

  +1 [Body]
  Choose an attribute.
 It is increased by 1.

-**Languages**: You gain competency in the Common Tongue, Lazine, and one other language of your choice.
+**Languages**: You gain competency in the Common Tongue, Meolas, and one other language of your choice.

 **Run Speed**: You may run up to 4.5 yards per move.